Peter Tully: Travels

+Career

-Tully and McDiarmid moved to Sydney in 1975, joining their Melbourne friend and creative collaborators Linda Jackson, who had moved there with her partner Fran Moore in 1973.
+Tully and McDiarmid moved to Sydney in 1975, joining their Melbourne friend and creative collaborators Linda Jackson, and her partner Fran Moore, who had moved there in 1973.
 This period also saw McDiarmid, Tully and Jackson collaborating with Melbourne fashion designer and retailer Clarence Chai and Sydney-based fashion designer and retailer Jenny Kee.
-After their move to Sydney with Tully and McDiarmid were soon involved with Kee’s fashion store Flamingo Park in Strand Arcade, hand-painting fabrics for Jackson’s dresses.
+After their move to Sydney with Tully and McDiarmid were soon involved with Kee's fashion store Flamingo Park in Strand Arcade, hand-painting fabrics for Jackson’s dresses.
 His experience of traditional tribal cultures through many years of travel in New Guinea, Africa and India - along with the vibrant and creative urban sub-cultural 'tribes' he saw New York - stimulated the development of his 'urban tribalwear'.

-In 1977 Tully held his second one-man exhibition, exhibiting his Australiana-themed jewellery at Paraphethana Gallery.
+In 1977, Tully held his second one-man exhibition, exhibiting his Australiana-themed jewellery at Paraphethana Gallery.

 Tully was undoubtedly the most influential designer involved with the Sydney Gay and Lesbian Mardi Gras, through his role as artistic director from 1982-1986 and through the establishment and management of the Workshop.
 It was in these roles that Tully greatly contributed to the transformation of the Mardi Gras from a political march to cultural event.

 He once said of the legendary Paradise Garage disco in New York: 'It was about 85% black and very exciting.
 They played the best music I'd never heard and the people dressed.
 Even though they didn't dress expensively, they had lots of style.
 They could wear a paper bag and look like a million dollars.
 And they really impressed me.
 So that was the impetus to get into costume.'